Are you trying to figure out what lens is best for insect photography?

 Enjoy near-silent, super high-speed AF as well.”

-Near-silent ultrasonic auto-focus and the 1:2.8 maximum aperture make this camera great for bug aficionados looking to get closer than ever before.
+Near-silent ultrasonic auto-focus and the 1:2.8 maximum aperture make this camera great for bug fans looking to get closer than ever before.

-Without purchasing an adapter or higher-powered macro lens, that would cost almost twice as much money!
+Without purchasing an adapter or higher-powered macro lens, that would cost almost twice as much!

-This Canon 100mm is constructed of 12 groups within 15 elements in a circular array of optics.
+This Canon 100mm comprises 12 groups within 15 elements in a circular array of optics.

 The EF mount consists of four rear sealing points, which help keep water droplets out, causing blurring on your subject due to humidity from rain.

-When you really want to get up close, this is the lens you need.
+This is the lens you need when you really want to get up close.
 Use it to create stunning portraits of your favorite bugs and little fungi.

 The time-honored tradition of macro photography has never been easier or more accessible than when using the Sigma 105mm calibrated DSLR Macro Lens!